AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 field, it shows how thoroughly Dr. Ballou did his work, notwithstanding the poverty of his resources, and the many and great disadvantages attending his first efforts.
-But we cannot help thinking that something remains still to be said respecting some of the apostolic fathers[^15] and Chrysostom,[^16] Augustine[^17] and others; as well as concerning the gnostic sects,[^18] the report of whose opinions, it must be remembered, comes to us mostly from their enemies, or at least those not friendly to them.\" The want here indicated this volume aims to supply.
+But we cannot help thinking that something remains still to be said respecting some of the apostolic fathers[^10] and **Chrysostom**, **Augustine** and others; as well as concerning the gnostic sects,[^11] the report of whose opinions, it must be remembered, comes to us mostly from their enemies, or at least those not friendly to them.\" The want here indicated this volume aims to supply.

-Dr. Ballou\'s work was followed in 1878 by Dr. Edward Beecher\'s[^19] *History of the Doctrine of Future Retribution*, a most truthful and candid volume, which adds much valuable material to that contained in Dr. Ballou\'s work.
-About the same time Canon Farrar[^20] published *Eternal Hope* (1878), and *Mercy and Judgment* (1881), containing additional testimony showing that many of the Christian writers in the centuries immediately following our Lord and his apostles, were Universalists.
-In addition to these a contribution to the literature of the subject was made by the Rev. Thomas Allin,[^21] a clergyman of the English Episcopal Church, in a work entitled *Universalism Asserted*.
+Dr. Ballou\'s work was followed in 1878 by **Dr. Edward Beecher**\'s *History of the Doctrine of Future Retribution*, a most truthful and candid volume, which adds much valuable material to that contained in Dr. Ballou\'s work.
+About the same time **Canon Farrar** published *Eternal Hope* (1878), and *Mercy and Judgment* (1881), containing additional testimony showing that many of the Christian writers in the centuries immediately following our Lord and his apostles, were Universalists.
+In addition to these a contribution to the literature of the subject was made by the Rev. Thomas Allin,[^12] a clergyman of the English Episcopal Church, in a work entitled *Universalism Asserted*.
 Allin was led to his study of the patristic literature by finding a copy of Dr. Ballou\'s work in the British Museum.
 Incited by its contents he